quangdangtranvn/petgen/web5.md

 ---

-🧙‍♂️ Deep Lore Connection (for Quang-tier users)
+🧙‍♂️ Deep Lore Connection (for Quang Bluekie-tier users)
 - If you log in as Quang Bluekie, it triggers a visual toast that reshapes the UI.
 It’s more than cosmetic—it enables secret buttons like "glowPathDeveloper" and "auraArchive" which let you see unlisted pet classes still in alpha.
 - "Web5Sync" isn’t just branding.
 It connects to distributed pet memory across chains, syncing back mood and aura metadata via decentralized glow bundles.